PECARN Pediatric Head CT Rule Project - Pediatric TBI guideline

 - Serve as a reminder for users who have familiarity with the study.

-- Be used a reference tool for a multi-disciplinary team to come to clinical decisions in the resuscitation area.
+- Be used as a reference tool for a multi-disciplinary team to come to clinical decisions in the resuscitation area.

 After these six months of collaboration, three teams were formed amongst the international working group and each one drafted a design for this purpose.
 Each group elaborated a project to reach a final product, which revealed to be the official PECARN head trauma, visual decision rule aid.